microsoft/FluidFramework/Guidelines.md

 #### ✔ PREFER data transparency

 The JavaScript ecosystem interoperates primarily through trees of plain data.
 Encapsulating data within an opaque object model creates friction when interfacing with 3rd party packages.
-When possible, favor consuming and produce trees of JSON-compatible types (see next guideline).
+When possible, favor consuming and produce trees of JSON-compatible types.

 #### ✔ DO express data as a tree of JSON-compatible types

-To interoperate with existing backend and frontend technologies, data contracts should be defined using JSON-compatible types.
+To interoperate with existing backend and frontend technologies, data contracts should be defined using [JSON-compatible types](https://en.wikipedia.org/wiki/JSON#Data_types).
 These are:

 -   Plain objects (no prototypes, string keys only, single reference)